streamnative/function-mesh-website/docs/configure/pulsar-functions.md

 - Create and connect to a [Kubernetes cluster](https://kubernetes.io/).
 - Create a [Pulsar cluster](https://pulsar.apache.org/docs/en/kubernetes-helm/) in the Kubernetes cluster.
 - Install the Function Mesh Operator and CRD into Kubernetes cluster.
-- Install FunctionMesh operator and CRD into Kubernetes.

 ## Steps